 “What I didn’t expect to get out of the Habitat program was a renewed sense of self and a newfound sense of community and friends that I will have for a lifetime.
 These people took me in like family and genuinely wanted to help me and mine.
 For eight hours every Saturday for a year, I was with these people.
 In those hours, we shared meals, laughed, cried, learned, and shared our experiences.
 We learned how to construct houses, how to make home repairs, and how to better manage our finances.
 Here it was — every opportunity I wanted and needed to rebuild my life, given to me by people who were kind.”

-Habitat Homeowner Since 2010
+New Habitat Homeowner